ozgunbal/FlightSurety/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+## Changes from boilerplate:
+- Solidity version: 0.8.0
+- Truffle version: 5.5.13
+- Webpack is updated to latest
+- Server can be run only with node (no need to webpack)
+- At UI there are selects for airline, flight and timestamp (for both insurance and fetching status)
+- At UI, there's a withdraw button
+- For buy and withdrawal test in test suite, `testOnlyGetFlightKey` is added  to `FlightSuretyData` contract

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.